 This riverside location is home to an archeological dig site where remains from over 8,000 years ago were found.
 The museum, built on top of the site, is a state-of-the-art representation of the original settlement complete with replica houses.
 It showcases the culture that was here, which was one of the first in Europe to create calendars and brew beer.
 It’s super informative.
 Guided tours cost 150 HRK and are available in English.
 Admission is 40 HRK.

 From coastal walks to mountain climbing to hiking the inland canyons, hills, and forests, Croatia has a lot to offer.
 The most popular coastal hiking spot is Mljet National Park, on the island of Mljet.
 Inland, the most popular hiking spot is Medvednica Mountain near Zagreb or in Risnjak National Park.
 Other spots worth visiting are Brijuni National Park (which is home to 14 different islands), Krka National Park (which has beautiful waterfalls), and Paklenica (which has some rugged canyon trails).

 9. Visit the Blue Cave of Bisevo

 The Blue Cave (or Blue Grotto) is a natural sea cave accessible only by boat via a narrow passageway.
 Inside, the water almost glows and has a bright otherworldly color to it.
 Access to the cave is restricted to one boat at a time.
-The cave itself is located at the Balun Cove on the eastern side of Komiza.
+The cave itself is located at Balun Cove on the eastern side of Komiza.
 The best time to visit is between 11am-12pm as this is when the light is at its most beautiful.
-Expect to pay around 750 HRK for a full-day tour (and expect crowds).
+Prices in the off-season are 75 HRK and while it’s 100 HRK in the high season.
+Expect to pay around 800-900 HRK for a full-day tour (and expect crowds).

 10. Listen to the Sea Organ